Back To Schedule

 • David Shervill (Global Music Visions)

-Introduction to the social model of disability
+Introduction to the Social Model of Disability

 Structural access barriers within the audio industry, and opportunities to be part of the solution

-Framework-agnostic screen reader implementation principles
+Making software talk: screen reader implementation principles

 Usability, not just accessibility